Price action cannot say much about many important issues that are of concern to investors and traders although some mistakenly think it can.

 (3) Price action cannot forecast major tops

 Even if a model is used, changing market conditions can invalidate its forecasts.
 Price action is more useful for short-term forecasts in the order of a few days in the future depending on model used.

 Price action reflects past information and expectations.
 Often, the expectations are wrong because future information is missing.

 (5) Price action does not reflect intrinsic value

-Even well-known economists and experienced traders make this mistake: price action reflects investor behavioral patterns.
-This is one reason bubbles are formed.
+Even well-known economists and traders make this mistake: price action reflects investor behavioral patterns.
+This is one reason bubbles form.
 This is also the reason that indicators based on P/E ratio and other metrics do not work well or at all.